Brian Brady, President

 Sara is a Mikva alumna.
 During her high school years, she participated in Mikva’s Youth Safety Council and after graduating, she interned with Senator Dick Durbin through Mikva’s SGLI program.
 Sara has an undergraduate degree in Sociology from DePauw University where she became president of the Committee for Latino Concerns to bring awareness to Latino issues on her campus.
 As a first generation student, she grew passionate for advocating for first generation high school students and dedicates her extra time to talk to youth about the importance of education.
 Here at Mikva, she runs the Youth Safety Advisory Council that advises Chicago Police Department on ways to improve police-youth relations.

-Fun Fact: Sheila’s first book of poetry title daughterrarium will be published by Cleveland State University Poetry Center in the spring of 2017!
+Fun Fact: Sheila’s first book of poetry titled daughterrarium was recently published by Cleveland State University Poetry Center in the spring of 2017!

 Sheila joined Action Civics LA in 2016.
-An enthusiastic supporter of the Mikva mission, she brings to the organization over a decade’s worth of experience in education ranging from after-school creative writing and enrichment programs, to public school and classroom partnership projects, to Teaching English as a Foreign Language.
+An enthusiastic supporter of the Mikva mission, she brings to the organization over a decade’s worth of experience in youth work and educational storytelling ranging from after-school creative writing and enrichment programs, to public school and classroom partnership projects, to Teaching English as a Foreign Language in China and Prague.
 She is a strong believer in and supporter of youth empowerment, literacy advocacy, and community involvement.
-She is passionate about books and storytelling.
-She loves to read them, write them, and get them into the hands of others.
-Even more, she is dedicated to writing and talking story with people from all walks of life to encourage the writing and storytelling process, especially with those who do not consider themselves “writers” or “someone with a story” and those from communities or with perspectives rarely given space to be witnessed.

 Ruthie Moore, Citywide Youth Council Director